ButterDebugger/Cuberry/README.md

 # CubeFruit
 [![](https://jitpack.io/v/ButterDebugger/CubeFruit.svg)](https://jitpack.io/#ButterDebugger/CubeFruit)

-An all in one plugin that lets you pick and choose exactly what you want!
+An all-in-one plugin that lets you customize a server to your liking while also supplying a useful and lightweight set of utilities for other plugins!